Kauflux

 Add the filter and select one or multiple manufacturers.

-Only variations of items which have one of the selected manufacturers saved in the Basic settings section of the Item » Edit item » [Open item] » Tab: Global menu are exported.
+Only variations of items which have one of the selected manufacturers saved in the Settings section of the Item » Items » [Open item] menu are exported.

 Visible for markets

-Add the filter and select one or multiple markets.
+Add the filter and add one or multiple sales channels.

-Only variations for which all of the selected markets were added in the Markets section of the Item » Edit item » [Open item] » [Open variation] » Variation tab: Availability menu are exported.
+Only variations for which all of the selected sales channels were added in the Sales channels section of the Item » Items » [Open variation] menu are exported.

 Bundle type